On Basis Constructions in Finite Element Exterior Calculus: Linear dependencies

-\begin{remark} The results of this section show the correspondence of linear independencies between finite element spaces: a basis for one space is induced by one and only one basis for the other space.

-Note that the first identity in Lemma~\ref{prop:coefficientequivalence_eins} is already contained Proposition~3.7 of \cite{christiansen2013high}.
-The latter reference, however, does not state further details about the conditions on the coefficients.
-Our analogous result in Lemma~\ref{prop:coefficientequivalence_zwei} is a natural analogue of their result and has not appeared previously in the literature.

-The isomorphism \eqref{math:coefficientisomorphism_eins} is identical to the isomorphism used in Theorem~4.16 of \cite{AFW1}, and the isomorphism \eqref{math:coefficientisomorphism_zwei} is identical to the isomorphism used in Theorem~4.22 of \cite{AFW1}.
-In that reference, the isomorphisms are only stated in terms of basis forms.
-We emphasize that the isomorphisms can be stated naturally in terms of the canonical spanning sets. \end{remark}
+\begin{remark} We put this section's findings into the context of the literature.
+This section completes partial results that have appeared previously.
+Our isomorphisms \eqref{math:coefficientisomorphism_eins} and \eqref{math:coefficientisomorphism_zwei} are identical to the isomorphism used in Theorem~4.16 and Theorem~4.22, respectively, of \cite{AFW1}.
+However, the isomorphisms are only stated in terms of basis forms in that reference; we have complemented that by showing that they preserve the canonical spanning sets.